|

 and the idle speed too high.
 The situation made it impossible

-to tune the carburetor properly -- a big problem, and an odd
+to tune the carburetor properly -- a big problem, very common when an alternator

 Dave